-However, using social media on the job, especially during a pandemic, can be a recipe for disaster, especially if you and your colleagues aren’t following the rules.
+However, using social media on the job to discuss personnel decisions, especially during a pandemic, can be a recipe for disaster, especially if you and your colleagues aren’t following the rules.

-That was the case for Ashley Grames, a nurse at Salem Health in Marion County, Oregon.
+That was the case for Ashley Grames, an oncology nurse employed with Salem Health in Marion County, Oregon.
 She posted a video of herself wearing scrubs and a stethoscope around her neck in the staff break room as she lip-synced to “The Grinch.”

 The caption on the bottom of the video reads, “When my coworkers find out I still travel, don’t wear a mask when I am out, and let my kids have playdates.”

 As you might imagine, the post quickly went viral.
-Soon after, the hospital confirmed that Grames was no longer working there.
+Soon after, the hospital confirmed that disciplinary action was taken against Grames and she was no longer working there.
 So, what can we learn from this situation?

 Caught in the Act

 The video was uploaded to TikTok on November 27th.
 Grames was then put on administrative leave shortly after.
 The hospital responded to the post in a statement on Facebook, writing, “[The video] displayed cavalier disregard for the seriousness of this pandemic and her indifference towards physical distancing and masking outside of work.”